 When your RSVP form looks the way you want it to, click Save.

 Want to work on your site behind the scenes?
-Be sure to check out our article on the best coming soon plugins and themes for WordPress.
+Be sure to check out our article on the best coming soon plugins and themes for WordPress, and read our post on how to create a coming soon page in WordPress.

 Step 2: Configure Your RSVP Form Settings